 Report the additional tax for the remainder of the period on Form 2290, line 3.
+Do not report any tax on line 2 unless other taxable vehicles are being reported in addition to the vehicle(s) with the increased taxable gross weight.
 Check the Amended Return box and to the right of "Amended Return" write the month the taxable gross weight increased.
 File Form 2290 and Schedule 1 by the last day of the month following the month in which the taxable gross weight increased.